Spudos/Pure-Drive-Fitness/readme.md

 Imagery should focus on being aspirational showing customers how they can end up looking if they sign up with the client

+Include accreditation details

 ### Booking and pricing

 This page will show the various types of session and the price for each session

 This will also give information on how to book sessions

+There will be a featured sessions which would be some sort of cost effective package

 ### About me page

 This page is about introducing the client to the customer

 People often feel nervous about signing up with a Personal Trainer, so it is important to show that the client is a friendly and likable person who really wants to help the customer with their personal journey

+The text needs to highlight the training the client has undertaken

 ### Contact page